 The equation of corner frequency is the same for both configurations and the equation is

 Wide Band Pass Filter

-According to the size of bandwidth, it can divide in wide band pass filter and narrow band pass filter.
+According to the size of bandwidth, it can divide into a wide bandpass filter and a narrow bandpass filter.
 If the Q-factor is less than 10, the filter is known as a wide pass filter.
-As the name suggests, the bandwidth is wide for the wide band pass filter.
+As the name suggests, the bandwidth is wide for the wide bandpass filter.

 In this type of filter, the high pass and low pass filter are different sections as we have seen in the passive band pass filter.
 Here, both filters are passive.

 Another circuit arrangement can be done by using an active high pass and an active low pass filter.
 The circuit diagram of this filter is as shown in the below figure where the first half is for active high pass filter and the second half is for active low pass filter.